famiclone6502/DIY_Datalink_Adapter/README.md

 If you only have SETUP.EXE (i.e. the floppy version), you can just right click on it, and under 7-zip click Open archive, then drag and drop VBRUN300.DLL into C:\DATALINK and try again.

+### Timex Notebook Adapter not found.
+Please check the connection to the PC.
+I've had issues with it using COM5 and above on Windows 11.
+Use device manager to remap the COM port of the Pico's USB Serial Device to an unused COM 1-4 under Properties, Port Settings, Advanced, and COM Port Number.

 ## 3D Printed Case
 -  [Shilbo][Shilbo] has [designed][3DPrint] and [printed][3DPrintPics] a case that not only holds the watch and Pico at the right distance, but also shields the light from interference from modern LED lighting!